 Dangerous for Humans: Fleabites can be itchy and cause allergic reactions.
 They can also transmit serious diseases like typhus and tapeworms.

-Steps to eliminate them: Natural methods like direct sunlight and aromatics like lemon, citronella, wormwood, and rosemary can also deter fleas from sticking around.
+Steps to eliminate them: In order to get rid of fleas other than calling a pest control professional some natural methods like direct sunlight and aromatics like lemon, citronella, wormwood, and rosemary can also deter fleas from sticking around.

 How to identify them: They have a flat body with six legs, about the size of a seed, which can be either black or brown.